Daily readings

 Friday, February 6, 2026

 Saint Paul Miki and Companions, Martyrs.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Paul Miki and Companions, Martyrs